 Social networks affect the health and behavior of adolescents in a way comparable to alcohol.
 Yet, these digital tools are not prohibited for minors.
 Voices are being raised for this to change.
 Explanations.

 From the United States to Europe, these are two forums that have sounded the alarm on an essential and worrying social fact that has been ignored by political leaders: the harmful effects of social networks on children and adolescents.
 On September 17, 2021, the American specialist in technology and media, Derek Thompson, published an article in The Atlantic entitled: “Social networks are the alcohol of attention.”
+That is one of the reasons why it’s harder for modern students to focus and they prefer to buy term papers online.
+This way, it is easier for students to be successful without extra effort.

 Following Derek Thomson, the French philosopher and essayist Gaspard Koenig wrote a column with an unequivocal title in Les Echos: “Let’s ban social networks for teenagers.”
 In both articles, the authors shed a harsh light on a problem that parents of children or teenagers often do not dare to address, and that can be summed up in one sentence: the addiction to social networks of their offspring.
 A problem that has gone from being an individual, a family problem, to a social phenomenon.